Rsalasm2/Logistica/README.md

 # Logistica
-crate a logistic system of own model
+create a logistic system of own model